realA10001986/Time-Circuits-Display/README.md

 ## Rotary Encoder

-A rotary encoder is, simply put, a turnable knob.
-On the TCD, rotary encoders can be used for speed and/or audio volume.
+A rotary encoder is a sensor that converts the physical rotation or position of a shaft into electrical signals or, simply put, a turnable knob.
+The TCD supports rotary encoders for adjusting speed and/or audio volume.

 For information on supported encoder models/types and wiring, see [here](AddOns.md#rotary-encoder).